 Cleanroom manufacturing.
 Production tool or sales tool?

-According to Steve Bieszczat, Chief Marketing Officer at leading ERP software and real-time production monitoring system provider, IQMS – cleanrooms are both.
+According to Steve Bieszczat, Chief Marketing Officer at leading ERP software and real-time production monitoring system provider, IQMS (DELMIAWORKS) – cleanrooms are both.

-Hosting a webinar on Medical Product Outsourcing (which is available to view on demand), Bieszczat talked about his experience of spending time with three IQMS medical device manufacturers.
+Hosting a webinar on Medical Product Outsourcing (which is available to view on demand), Bieszczat talked about his experience of spending time with three IQMS (DELMIAWORKS) medical device manufacturers.

 Cleanrooms are laboratory facilities which are typically used by specialist manufacturers for products such as pharmaceuticals, medical devices and microprocessors.